gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 1. It provides a consistent frame timing for your game
 2. It allows future register writes to be synchronized to the screen

-On gbdk-nes the second point is no longer true, because writes need to be made to the shadow registers *before* vsync is called.
+On gbdk-nes the second point is no longer true, because writes need to be made to the shadow registers either *before* vsync is called, or in a user VBL isr handler.

 But the vsync call serves three other very important purposes: